Modeling

 Confusion Matrix

 The second figure is a confusion matrix, a representation used in machine learning to visualize the performance of an algorithm.
-It is a table that allows the user to see the frequency of correct and incorrect predictions made by the model, classified into four categories: true positives (TP), true negatives (TN), false positives (FP), and false negatives (FN).
-True positives and true negatives represent the instances correctly identified by the model as positive and negative, respectively.
-In contrast, false positives are negative instances incorrectly identified as positive, and false negatives are positive instances incorrectly marked as negative.
+It is a table that allows the user to see the frequency of correct and incorrect predictions made by the model, classified into four categories: TP, TN, FP, and FN.
 This matrix provides an insightful snapshot of the model’s accuracy, helping to pinpoint where it performs well and where it may require adjustments.

 “Confusion Matrix” panel displays the frequency of correct and incorrect predictions made by the model.

 The confusion matrix is specifically applied to the test data that was set aside earlier in the Train-Test-Split panel.
 This ensures that the matrix reflects the model’s performance on unseen data, providing a more accurate representation of its predictive capabilities in real-world scenarios.
-However, applying a confusion matrix to a test set that is not spatially correlated and has been balanced with undersampling may not fully capture the model’s performance in real-world, spatially complex scenarios, potentially skewing its perceived effectiveness.
+However, applying a confusion matrix to a test set that is not spatially correlated may not fully capture the model’s performance in real-world, spatially complex scenarios, potentially skewing its perceived effectiveness.

 Analyzing the matrix can reveal important behavioral patterns of the model.
 For example, a model with more false negatives than false positives might be overly cautious, potentially missing out on identifying positive cases.
 Conversely, a model with more false positives might be too aggressive, leading to the identification of too many instances as positive, including those that are not.